 Act Locally, You Know, Like, At Your House

 Everything we do starts right here on the website, so our environmental commitment starts here too.
 This wedding and portrait photography website (everything you’re staring at now) is hosted by a company whose data centers, web servers, and offices are entirely wind-powered.

 We use Canon photographic equipment to make the photos you see.
 Canon has made a worldwide commitment to improving the environment by using earth-friendly manufacturing processes and creating products that are recyclable whenever possible.

 The Power Of One

 We’ve recently invested in high quality rechargeable batteries.
-That may not seem like a very big deal, until you consider a few facts.
-At a typical wedding, we will often exhaust 16 or more AA batteries.
-If we do only 20 weddings in a year, that’s over 300 batteries.
+That may not seem like a very big deal, until you consider that at a typical wedding, I will often exhaust 20 or more AA batteries.
+If we do only 25 weddings in a year, that’s 500 batteries.
 And that’s just weddings.
 So, we switched.
 Each Eneloop rechargeable battery can be recharged 1500 times.
 That’s a huge hunk of landfill that we’re not making.
 Plus, it’s cheaper.
 Lots cheaper.
 And saving greenbacks is kinda green too.
 Less printing for the Fed.. ha ha.